-The Custodians of Rare and Endangered Wildflowers (CREW) programme involves volunteers from the public in the monitoring and conservation of South Africa’s threatened plants.
-The programme is a partnership between SANBI and the Botanical Society of South Africa (BotSoc).
+The Custodians of Rare and Endangered Wildflowers (CREW) programme involves volunteers from the public in the monitoring and conservation of South Africa’s plants of conservation concern.
+The programme is based at SANBI with funding from the Botanical Society of South Africa (BotSoc) and the Mapula Trust.

-If you spot any of these plants, please contact Suvarna Parbhoo, KZN Node Manager for the CREW programme on firstname.lastname@example.org.
+If you spot any of these plants, please do record them on the iNaturalist App

-Below are a series of extracts from our monthly e-newsletters where we have featured some of the endangered species that this team is working on:
+Below are a series of extracts from our monthly e-newsletters where we have featured some of the species of conservation concern known to occur in the Outer West.

 Drimia flagellaris (Hyacinthaceae) – Rare

-A very rare and unusual plant found in Krantzkloof is the Green Medusa Lily – Drimia flagellaris, which was discovered in Krantzkloof about 10 years ago and now known to occur only in one other location.
+A very rare and unusual plant found in Krantzkloof is the Green Medusa Lily – Drimia flagellaris, which was discovered in Krantzkloof around 2005 and now known to occur only in one other location.

 This is a bulbous evergreen plant which grows in colonies.
 The roots penetrate cracks in the stone and anchor it firmly in place, while the cylindrical leaves, up to 1.5m in length, hang vertically down.